mshikebkhan/ncubook/README.md

-# 📘 Ncubook – A Social Network for College Students
+# 📘 CampusBook – A Social Network for College Students

-**Ncubook** is a dedicated open-source social networking platform built with DJango exclusively for college students.
+**CampusBook** is a dedicated open-source social networking platform built with DJango exclusively for college students.
 It offers a secure, engaging, and student-first space to connect, collaborate, and share meaningful content within your academic community.

 ---

 ## 🎯 The Mission

-Ncubook's mission is to create a digital environment where students can grow academically and socially by engaging with real, verified peers.
+CampusBook's mission is to create a digital environment where students can grow academically and socially by engaging with real, verified peers.
 Whether you're sharing project files, discussing class notes, or building new friendships — Ncubook is made to support your college journey.

 ---